Brisbane (Year 1)

 Maths

-Maths is taught daily from Monday to Friday.
+Maths is taught daily from Monday to Thursday.
 Each session will start with a Number Sense lesson - the number equivalent of phonics which supports the underpinning understanding of the number system.
 During the maths session, the children will have the opportunity to develop their fluency, reasoning and problem solving within each unit.

 This term, Brisbane class will cover the following objectives: